serlo/frontend/src/serlo-editor-repo/plugin-text/README.md

 Currently used Slate version only allows Slate plugins to modify the `editor` object.
 To allow for the same functionality of plugins from the earlier version of `serlo-editor`/`edtr-io`, a hook approach was used ([as recommended by the creator of Slate](https://github.com/ianstormtaylor/slate/issues/3222#issuecomment-573331151)).

-The `useFormattingOptions` hook receives the `config` object and exposes three properties:
+The `useFormattingOptions` hook receives the `config` object and exposes these properties:

 1. `createTextEditor` - a function that receives a Slate editor instance and wraps it in all the configured Slate plugins
-2. `toolbarControls` - the configuration for Text plugin's toolbar
+2. `toolbarControls` - the configuration for Text plugin's toolbar, including what tools should be available
 3. `handleHotkeys` - keyboard shortcut handlers for configured formatting options
+4. `handleMarkdownShortcuts` - a function that handles markdown shortcuts (like '#') entered by the user and transforms them into formatting if allowed in this context.

 This approach allows to simply pass an array of desired formatting options (as `formattingOptions` property of the `config` argument) when creating a Text plugin instance, thus making the formatting options easily configurable for the user of Text plugin.